MATOT9/framelab/docs/user-guide/analysis/intensity-trend-explorer.md

 ### Exposure-axis gain uses the active mean metric

 When **X Axis = Exposure** and a gain mode is selected, the plugin builds gain directly from the active mean metric rather than from `DN/ms`.
 That is why **Intensity Rate** is not offered as a separate Y mode when X is already exposure.

 ### Iris-position gain locks the overlay model

 When **X Axis = Iris Position** and gain is selected, the plugin forces the trend overlay to **Mean by X** and hides the raw series view.
 This is intentional.
 In that mode the plugin is emphasizing the aggregated gain-versus-iris result rather than exposure-separated raw series.

 ## Mean-by-X overlay

 The **Mean by X** overlay collapses visible raw series into one weighted summary line.
 At each X value, visible raw points are combined using sample-count weighting:

 \[
-ar{y}_w = rac{\sum_i w_i y_i}{\sum_i w_i}
+\bar{y}_w = \frac{\sum_i w_i y_i}{\sum_i w_i}
 \]

 where \(w_i\) is the sample count associated with visible point \(i\).
 Use this overlay when you want one summary trend across the visible operating population instead of several separate raw series.

 ## Linear fit overlay